How Much Does Lawn Aeration Cost in 2023?

 The number of times you should aerate your lawn depends on the soil type and foot traffic:

-Low-traffic, sandy soil can be aerated every 2-3 years.
+• Low-traffic, sandy soil can be aerated every two to three years.

-The best months to aerate your lawn are during your grass’s peak growing season, so the grass can quickly recover and flourish.
-Cold-season grass peak growing season is early fall and early spring, and warm-season grass grows best in late spring and early summer
+The best months for aerating lawns are during the grass’s peak growing season so it can quickly recover and flourish.
+For cool-season grass, the peak growing season is early fall and early spring, while warm-season grass grows best in late spring and early summer

 • Cause soil compaction